 It allows you to have a connection with audiences as you board on making intimate and engaging experiences with them.
 But event marketing and management are not that easy.
 Some shell out money just to have a break-even profit at the end.

-But, why is event marketing that important?
+But, why is event marketing important?
 How can you launch events that won’t make you go broke?

 Advantages of event marketing

 Participating in events puts you in an engaging and intimate position with your audience.
 Events can mold your brand with positive imagery and emotions because people see you in-person or virtually face-to-face.
 It creates trust, credibility, and authority.
 But what are its other implications?